-Public and private hospitals provide a range of services, including emergency department care, elective surgery and outpatient care.
+Public and private hospitals provide a range of services, including emergency department care, admitted patient care (including for elective surgery) and outpatient care.
 This section provides an overview of activity in public and private hospitals in the most recent year of data available, and trends in the number of services they provided in the preceding 5 years.

 Explore more information about hospital activity via the links at the bottom of the page.

 Impact of COVID-19 on hospital activity in 2019–20